JeffersonLab/coatjava/reconstruction/eb/README.md

 In the central detector, only one CTOF response can be associated and no prioritization necessary.

-The variable `REC::Particle.chi2pid` is assigned as the number of σ from the expected vertex time for the best hypothesis, i.e. Δt/σ.
+The variable `REC::Particle.chi2pid` is assigned as the number of $\sigma$ from the expected vertex time for the best hypothesis, i.e. $\Delta t/\sigma$.

 Below is an example of FTOF performance as of May 8, 2018, run 3432, 50 nA, electron inbending, software version 5b.3.3, where the black lines